Update: Brain growth in Homo erectus, and the age of the Mojokerto fossil

 Back to the backbone of Homo erectus

 Of course the title is referring to all of the back bones.
-An alternate title may be “The backbone’s connected to the – what bone?” but that’s also kinda lame.
+An alternate title may be “The backbone’s connected to the – what bone?” but that’s also kinda cheesy.
 I’ll do better next time.

 Martin Hausler and colleagues (in press) report on newly identified vertebral fragments of the WT 15000 Homo erectus skeleton, perhaps the most complete of an early hominid (this one ~1.5 million years ago).
 This skeleton, and other early hominids (i.e. Australopithecus africanus), were described as having six lumbar (lower back) vertebrae; the modal number in humans is 5, and 3-4 in the great apes.
 The issue of vertebral formula (the number of cervical, thoracic, lumbar, and sacral verts) in hominids is interesting because it is unclear what the ancestral condition is: was ancestral pattern to have more lumbars (like australopiths) from which humans and apes lost verts, or is ape pattern is ancestral, and lumbars were gained then lost over the course of human evolution?